by John Ellis

 Taking on the major premise without exegeting Luke 22:35-38 would be irresponsible of me, though.
 The passage is often used by Christians who are pro-Second Amendment to justify the major premise.
 In the verses, Jesus is giving his disciples instructions.
 In verse 36, he tells them, “But now if you have a purse, take it, and also a bag; and if you don’t have a sword, sell your cloak and buy one.”
 In response, recorded in verse 38, “The disciples said, ‘See Lord, here are two sword.’”
 Jesus counters, “That is enough.”

 The use of this passage to defend owning guns is not new to me, but over the last month the argument seems ubiquitous.
 I see it in Tweets, Facebook posts, articles, blog posts, and hear it out of the mouths of talking heads.
 To make the argument requires ignoring a hermeneutical rule that the clear interprets the unclear.
-This can be seen in theologian Rober Stein’s pushback on the hijacking of the passage to justify defending ourselves.
+A proper use of this hermeneutical rule can be seen in theologian Rober Stein’s pushback on the hijacking of the passage to justify defending ourselves.
 “Understood as a call to arms, this saying not only does not fit Jesus’ other teachings but radically conflicts with them.”
 Dr. Stein explains, “The ‘sword’ is best understood in some metaphorical sense as indicating being spiritually ‘armed’ and prepared for battle against spiritual foes.”

 If you do not find Dr. Stein’s thoughtful exegesis compelling, you’re still left with squaring a small passage against the bulk of Jesus’ teaching on things like turning the other cheek, how his kingdom is not spread by the sword, not to mention the rest of the New Testament, especially Paul’s, teaching on surrendering our rights and being willing to suffer for the sake of the Kingdom.
 You’ll also have to explain, as Dr. Stein points out in his commentary, how Jesus could’ve thought that two swords among twelve disciples would be enough of a defense against societally/politically/religiously sanctioned assailants or the might of the Roman Empire.
 Luke 22:35-38 makes for a poor argument about self-defense because that was not what Jesus was talking about.

-Turning back to the syllogism, the minor premise requires the fallacy of the complex question.
+Turning back to the syllogism, the minor premise requires the fallacy of the complex question; the argument may not even be valid, to begin with.
 To help explain, let’s turn the minor premise into a question: Do guns offer the best option to defend ourselves?
 Well, we can’t honestly answer yes.
 To do so – to answer yes – would require an understanding of a whole host of unstated variables.
 The question (and statement) is a hyperbolic rhetorical device posed as a legitimate question.
 But the question can’t be legitimated if it can’t be answered.
 Adding specifics (variables) to the question, the problem is quickly revealed.

 When attacked by charging elephants, are guns the best way to defend yourself?